Starting School

 There is considerable variation in the way autistic children’s brains work.
 For this reason, it is important that a child is provided with individualised support to help them access and participate in learning at school, and feel a sense of belonging.

-In summary, autistic children may act in a different way to other children including showing some indicators of autism [PDF].
+Autistic children may act in a different way to other children including showing some indicators of autism.

 • strong visual skills and ability to pay attention to detail